 state without borders maintain all the rights and status of a

 sovereign nation.
-The Imperial Patriarchate has titular territory to
+The Anglican Patriarchate of Rome has titular

-which it rightly lays claim, but over which it does not exercise
+territory to which it rightly lays claim, but over which it does not

-Patriarchate maintains by ancient right the rights to make and
+Anglican Patriarchate of Rome maintains by ancient right the rights

-enforce laws, to raise and maintain a military, to coin money and
+to make and enforce laws, to raise and maintain a military, to coin

-stamps, to enter into treaties with sovereign states, and all other
+money and stamps, to enter into treaties with sovereign states, and

 uncommon nor new.
-There are adundant examples, past and present, of
+There are abundant examples, past and present, of

 geographical territories that have multiple extant government